-Many of the built-in data visualization tools, like graphs, have suffered recently as computers have become more powerful.
+Many of the built-in data visualization tools like graphs have suffered recently as computers became more powerful.
 Software designers forgot that data visualization is a representation or a visual metaphor and the emphasis should be on making it as easy as possible for people to interpret and understand the information consistently and accurately.
-Instead they got sidetracked by trying to represent physical objects, replicating cockpits and physical dashboards designed for very different purposes such as flying a plane, and by adding unnecessary design elements unrelated to analytic communication needs.
+Instead they got sidetracked by trying to represent physical objects, replicating cockpits and physical dashboards designed for very different purposes, and by adding unnecessary design elements unrelated to analytic communication needs.
 The best example of this is the use of three-dimensional renderings of pie charts, bar graphs, and line graphs.
-Three-dimensional renderings do not add any quantitative content that is not present in two-dimensional renderings, and they misrepresent and distort values in order to add the illusion of depth.
+Three-dimensional renderings not only do not add any quantitative content that is not present in two-dimensional renderings, but they misrepresent and distort values in order to add the illusion of depth.

 Bar Chart: Bar charts depict the value of nominal data.
 Bar charts should start with zero and use a consistent scale (either linear or logarithmic.)
 The scale should be clear, particularly if a logarithmic scale is used.
 Bar charts are often used for comparison of the value of data items in a group with one another.
 Bars should be depicted as two-dimensional objects.
+OBI 11g has both Vertical and Horizontal bar chart options.
+Stacked bar charts are also available as an option in OBI 11g.
+The most dominant element of a stacked bar chart is the total.
+When the total of a series has meaning in comparison with other stacked bar totals, this can be an effective visualization.
+Determining changes in the relative size of intra-bar pieces is difficult for most people to perceive consistently.
+If the most important information is contained in the size of the pieces, a different visualization should be used (perhaps a graph depicting change as a measure.)
+Bar chart with line

 Pie Chart: Pie charts are used for the comparison of the size of individual data items in a set with the size of the whole set (most typically as percentages totaling 100%).
 Pie charts are not effective when too many items are included (more than seven or eight) and are best used for approximate relationships.
 Data visualization guru Stephen Few recommends avoiding the use of pie charts all together.
 Pie Charts should never be depicted as three dimensional objects since the relative size of pieces of a pie are distorted to achieve the illusion of perspective.
+"Exploded" pie pieces tend to make it more difficult to perceive the size of the whole accurately and should be avoided.
+If emphasis on a particular element is needed, a different visualization should be used.